nnlananh/nlpp/README.md

-# 📚 Chatbot for Summarizing and Paraphrasing Documents
+# 📚 Document Paraphrase & Summarization Chatbot
 ## 📌 Introduction
 This chatbot is designed to help users **summarize** and **paraphrase** text efficiently.
 By leveraging **advanced NLP models**, it saves time when reading long documents and enhances content comprehension.